7Cedars/loyal-customer-engagement-v2/README.md

     - [x] Creating points voucher.
     - [x] Redeeming gifts.
 - [x] Foundry: fix account abstraction flow - it was not actually tested yet.
-- [WIP] Foundry: fix selected execution of account abstraction
+- [x] Foundry: fix selected execution of account abstraction DONE!
+It works!
+Woohoo!
   - [x] This is the hardest part still to be done.
 But should be possible. -- solved main issue.
 Just have to implement through function.
 - [ ] Vendor app: Implement basic Cypress tests
 - [ ] Customer app: Implement basic Cypress tests